Volumetrics-io/smoosh/README.md

-# 🔨 Smoosh.sh
+# 🔨 Smoo.sh

-Smoosh is a stand-alone Bash script aimed at generating full-featured, routable static websites from reusable HTML snippets.
+Smoo.sh is a stand-alone Bash script aimed at generating full-featured, routable static websites from reusable HTML snippets.
 This script is heavily based off [Statix](https://gist.github.com/plugnburn/c2f7cc3807e8934b179e).
 Here are the high-level features:

 | Feature                                                                | How?                                      |